Abyssego/Formation/README.md

 First, the folder "dessin" contain all the image, then, the folder "Formation", contain white page to imitate a system when downloading a formation, To finish, the data base will be with all the file which are not really ordered so be careful.
+There are certains things which are not finish and do not forget to change the password of the database :)